soos-io/kb-docs/SCA/Bamboo-Plugin.md

 ## Prerequisites
 - You need to have a [SOOS account.](https://app.soos.io/register)
 - You need to have a Bamboo project.
-- Have installed the latest version of the [SOOS SCA Plugin](https://marketplace.atlassian.com/apps/1227220/soos-sca)
+- Installed the latest version of the [SOOS SCA Plugin](https://marketplace.atlassian.com/apps/1227220/soos-sca)
-- Have JDK 11 configured on your Bamboo agent.
+- JDK 11 configured on your Bamboo agent.
-- Have Node 18.18.2 or Higher - [Download Node.js](https://nodejs.org/en/download) configured on your Bamboo agent.
+- Node 20 LTS or higher - [Download Node.js](https://nodejs.org/en/download) configured on your Bamboo agent.

 ## Steps